8 Organizational Structure Factors’ Influence on Ethical Decision-Making and Management

 Her educational background includes a BS in education from Miami University, Ohio and Luxembourg and an MS in organizational development and leadership from St. Joseph’s University in Philadelphia.
 In addition, she has served as an adjunct faculty member at Antioch McGregor University and is a certified facilitator in a variety of training and development programs, organizational assessments, and Myers-Briggs profiling.
 She also serves as a team leader facilitating business strategy sessions in countries around the world including Ecuador, Jordan, Guinea, and Senegal.

-This chapter will cover several concepts that deal with how leaders develop and shape organizations.
+This first half of this chapter will cover several concepts that deal with how leaders develop and shape organizations.
 An understanding of the concepts in this chapter is essential for leaders who need to pull people together to accomplish the essential work of a business in a consistent process over time.
 We will address the essential ideas.

 Organizational Structures and Design